LevSokol/education_repos/README.md

-# Java tasks
+# Education repository
-Repository containing interesting tasks for different levels of knowledges and skills
+The first repo for education Git